-12 Emerson & Levin, supra note 9, at 19-21; Parrillo, supra note 5, at 23-25; see also Ronald M. Levin, Rulemaking and the Guidance Exemption, 70 ADMIN.
+14 Emerson & Levin, supra note 10, at 20-23; Parrillo, supra note 5, at 23-25; see also Ronald M. Levin, Rulemaking and the Guidance Exemption, 70 ADMIN.
 L. REV. 263, 317-19, 346-53 (2018).

-Robbins13 standard of review, which provides that an agency's interpretation of its own regulation becomes of "controlling weight" if it is not "plainly erroneous or inconsistent with the regulation."14 The question of whether interested persons should be able to ask an agency to modify, rescind, or waive an interpretive rule does not intrinsically have to turn on what level of deference the courts would later accord to the agency's interpretation in the event of judicial review.
+Third, administrative lawyers currently differ on the question of whether interpretive rules are effectively rendered "binding" when they are reviewed in court under the Auer v.
+Robbins15 standard of review, which provides that an agency's interpretation of its own regulation becomes of "controlling weight" if it is not "plainly erroneous or inconsistent with the regulation."
+The question of whether interested persons should be able to ask an agency to modify, rescind, or waive an interpretive rule does not intrinsically have to turn on what level of deference the courts would later accord to the agency's interpretation.
 Indeed, the possibility of judicial deference at the appellate level (under Auer or any other standard of review) may augment the challenger's interest in raising this interpretive issue at the agency level.
-15 Even so, the doctrinal debate over whether an interpretive rule is or is not "binding" under Auer can have the effect of directing the focus of attention away from these practical considerations.
+The Even so, the doctrinal debate over whether an interpretive rule is or is not "binding" under Auer can direct attention away from these practical considerations.

-For the foregoing reasons, the Administrative Conference has worded the initial operative provisions of the Recommendation so that it avoids using the phrase "binding on the public."
+For these reasons, the Administrative Conference has worded the initial operative provisions of the Recommendation so that it avoids using the phrase "binding on the public."
 Instead it urges that agencies not treat interpretive rules as setting independent standards for action and that interested persons should have a fair opportunity to seek modification, rescission, or waiver of an interpretive rule.
 In substance, this formulation expresses positions that largely correspond with prescriptions that Recommendation 2017-5 made regarding policy statements, but it does so without implicating unintended associations that the word "binding" might otherwise evoke.

 What constitutes a fair opportunity to contest an interpretive rule will depend on the circumstances.
-Research conducted for Recommendation 2017-5 indicated that a variety of factors can deter affected persons from contesting guidance documents with which they disagree;
+Research conducted for Recommendation 2017-5 indicated that a variety of

-13 519 U.S. 452 (1997).
+15 519 U.S. 452 (1997).

-14 Id. at 461; compare Perez, 135 S. Ct. at 1211-12 (Scalia, J., concurring in the judgment) (stating that because of "judge-made doctrines of deference . . . [a]gencies may now use [interpretive] rules not just to advise the public, but also to bind them"), with id. at 1208 n.4 (opinion of the Court) ("Even in cases where an agency's interpretation receives Auer deference, however, it is the court that ultimately decides whether a given regulation means what the agency says.").
+16 Id. at 461; compare Perez, 135 S. Ct. at 1211-12 (Scalia, J., concurring in the judgment) (stating that because of "judge-made doctrines of deference . . . [a]gencies may now use [interpretive] rules not just to advise the public, but also to bind them"), with id. at 1208 n.4 (opinion of the Court) ("Even in cases where an agency's interpretation receives Auer deference, however, it is the court that ultimately decides whether a given regulation means what the agency says.").
 The Supreme Court is currently considering whether to overrule Auer in Kisor v.
 Wilkie, 139 S. Ct.
 657 (2018) (granting certiorari).
 For reasons explained in the text, the present recommendations do not depend on which view of Auer one favors, or on what the Court may decide in Kisor.

-15 See Emerson & Levin, supra note 9, at 23.
+17 See Emerson & Levin, supra note 10, at 25.

-these factors operate in approximately the same manner regardless of whether a policy statement or interpretive rule is involved.
+factors can deter affected persons from contesting guidance documents with which they disagree; these factors operate in approximately the same manner regardless of whether a policy statement or interpretive rule is involved.
 Agencies that design procedures for requesting reconsideration or modification of both types of guidance should be attentive to circumstances that affect the practical ability of members of the public to avail themselves of the opportunity to be heard.
 The mere existence of an opportunity to contest an interpretive rule through an internal appeal may not be enough to afford a "fair opportunity" because of the very high process costs that pursuing such an appeal could entail.